bartlettroscoe/container_env_setup/README.md

 # Container environment setup tools

-This repo contains instructions and scripts for setting up a development environment inside of a container to run as a local user with the same UID and GID as the host user on systems where the user's host UID:GID are not mapped to 0:0 (root) inside of the container.
+This repository contains instructions and scripts for setting up a development environment inside a container so it can run as a local user with the same UID and GID as the host user.
+This is useful on systems where the host user's UID:GID are not mapped to 0:0 (root) inside the container.

-Adding a user inside of the container with the same UID and GID makes it so that any files added or modified are still owned by the host user outside of the container.
+Adding a user inside the container with the same UID and GID ensures files created or modified inside the container remain owned by the host user on the host filesystem.

 **Table of Contents:**